 - Use of a form that has not been filed with and approved by the Insurance Department (current versions of ACORD and ISO forms are automatically approved);

 - Language on a certificate that purports to alter coverage;

 - Requiring that a summary of a policy provision be added to the certificate which varies from the precise and complete language of the provision;

 - Use of a form called something other than a “Certificate of Insurance” as a means of evading the requirements of the law (the same rules apply however the form is titled);

-- Use of a form that certifies that insurance coverage complies with the provisions of the insured’s contract with the cert holder, rather than summarizing the policy (a certificate is a synopsis of coverage under a policy; it is not document stating that a policy complies with the contractual obligations of the insured to obtain specified insurance coverage);
+- Use of a form that certifies that insurance coverage complies with the provisions of the insured’s contract with the certificate holder;

-- Use of an edition of an ACORD or ISO form other than the current approved editions.
+- Use of an edition of an ACORD or ISO form other than the current approved editions; and

 The purpose of this portal is to provide information to the Department regarding requests for improper certificates on the part of certificate holders and regarding the providing of improper certificates by insurance agents and companies.